 Note

-Do not forget to activate the bootloader.
+Don't forget to activate the bootloader in your application.

 namespace App\Endpoint\Web;